 |Ticket Time Crane 1 Pl||$3,841.00||$629.09||16.38%||Ticket Rolls||#7|

 |DC Super Heros 4 Pl||$5,674.00||$992.86||17.50%||#3|

 |Wizard of Oz 6 Pl||$9,068.00||$2,504.62||27.62%||#1|

 |Willy Wonka 2 Pl||$5,024.00||$1,174.42||23.38%||#4|

 This communication is not intended for public circulation or publication or for the use of any third party, without the approval of The Redemption & FEC Report (TRR-FEC).
 While based on information from sources considered reliable, its accuracy and completeness cannot be guaranteed.
 Any opinions expressed reflect our judgment at this date and are subject to change without notice.
 Errors and omissions excepted.
 TRR-FEC, its directors, and employees do not accept any liability for the results of any actions taken or not taken on the basis of this communication, or for any negligent misstatements, errors or omissions provided by our sources and published in good faith.
 Subjects of these reports who wish to report further news, suggest corrections or provide additional context are welcome to contact TRR-FEC.
 TRR-FEC reserves the right to publish any emails submitted to us.

-All content and copyright is retained by TRR-FEC, while all brands and company names remain the property of their respective owners, 2008-2017.
-The information contained within this report cannot be used without the express permission of TRR-FEC.
+All content and copyright are retained by TRR-FEC, while all brands and company names remain the property of their respective owners, 2008-2018.
+The information contained in this report cannot be used without the express permission of TRR-FEC.